GeoGeorgeous/GeoGeorgeous/README.md

 🍞 My name is George, I'm from Moscow.

-Since June 2020, I have been studying at [Yandex.Practicum](https://praktikum.yandex.ru/) as a fullstack web developer.
+I have been studying at [Yandex.Practicum](https://praktikum.yandex.ru/) as a fullstack web developer since June 2020.

 🎓 I’m currently learning **React** and **NodeJS**